 Resonance is another means by which negative charge can be dispersed in a molecule.
 If the conjugate base has a charge which can interact with adjacent double bonds or p orbitals, its stability will increase.
 This leads to increased acidity of the conjugate acid.

 6. Acidity Trend #5: The Greater The s-Character Of The Hybrid Orbital The More Stable The Negative Charge

 Increasing the “s-character” of an orbital has a similar effect as that of increasing electronegativity and adding electron withdrawing groups; it brings the negative charge closer to the positively charged nucleus, which , according to Coulomb’s Law, is a favorable interaction.
 So as we go from sp3 (alkane) to sp2 (alkene) to sp (alkyne) hybridization, the stability of the negative charge increases.
 So alkynes are remarkably acidic compared to alkanes.

 A special case is that of aromaticity – usually dealt with in the first few weeks of second-semester organic chemistry – which is a special type of stability exhibited by some conjugated molecules.
 Without going into details, I’ll just say that if the conjugate base is aromatic, this will lead to a tremendous increase in acidity relative to similar (but non-aromatic) molecules.

-I know this has been yet another long post but hopefully it at least ties together the issue of charge stability and acidity/basicity.
-Whenever the issue of stability comes up, so should the issue of acidity and basicity.
+Whenever the issue of negative charge stability comes up, so should the issue of acidity and basicity.
 These items are woven together.